-What are systemic exertion intolerance disease or chronic fatigue syndrome
+What are systemic exertion intolerance disease or chronic fatigue syndrome symptoms and signs?

 The symptoms and signs of CFS/SEID are complex but specific.
 The patient must have severe chronic fatigue of six months or longer duration with other known medical conditions excluded by clinical diagnosis.
 In addition, the patients have four or more of the following symptoms that either occurred at the same time or after the severe chronic fatigue.
 The symptoms are substantial impairment in short-term memory or concentration; sore throat; tender lymph nodes; muscle pain; multi-joint pain without swelling or redness; headaches of a new type, pattern, or severity; unrefreshing sleep; and post-exertion malaise lasting more than 24 hours.
 Patients may often have additional symptoms such as double vision, mild fevers, earaches, diarrhea, and many other symptoms, but they do not fit into the criteria that are considered to be part of the definition of CFS.